 Easy Green Peppercorn Sauce Without Cream Recipe

 Disclaimer: This article may contains affiliate links.
-That means if you click a link and make a purchase, we make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

 In my opinion, a green peppercorn sauce is in the upper echelon of sauces.
 However, if you’re looking to limit heavy cream intake or are after a vegan version, you can be left wanting.
 That’s where this delicious green peppercorn sauce without cream comes to the rescue.

-I sought out to make this recipe vegan (unlike my mushroom sauce recipe) so that it can be just as welcome poured over some portobello steaks as it can over a medium-rare ribeye and I think the results are pretty good.
+I sought out to make this recipe vegan (like my mushroom sauce recipe) so that it can be just as welcome poured over some portobello steaks as it can over a medium-rare ribeye and I think the results are pretty good.

 Inspired by my use of cashews in my creamed spinach recipe and my spinach artichoke dip, I decided to use them here as a cream substitute and the results are excellent.